It’s no secret.

 4. Get instant notifications when prospects join LinkedIn

-Using LinkedIn’s Saved Search feature you to create a search based on your ideal customer profile, and then LinkedIn will then notify you each time a new sign up matches that profile.
+By using LinkedIn’s Saved Search feature, you can create a search based on your ideal customer profile, and then LinkedIn will notify you each time a new sign up matches that profile.

 At this point, you will find that the results will return people who you are already connected to.
-To remove your first level connections, scroll down to the Relationship box (left hand side of the page) and 2nd Connections.
+To remove your first level connections, click the "Connections" tab underneath the search function, check the box, "2nd" and click "Apply".

 Second level connections mean that you know someone in common, which makes it much easier to get introduced to a prospect.